plasma4/RuntimeFS/README.md

 | **Export (including encryption)** | ✅ Stream to Disk | ⚠️ RAM Only (crashes if too big) | ⚠️ RAM Only (crashes if too big) |

 ## Notes
 Do note that many projects might not work; projects that use **synchronous** AJAX requests (commonly done with JQuery's `$.ajax({type: "GET", url: "...", async: false })`) will not work due to fundamental ServiceWorker limitations.
-(This type of request is also being phased out from browsers gradually; I've tried getting this working with `Atomics` and web workers but it sadly isn't possible to fix at all.)
+(This type of request is also being phased out from browsers gradually; I've tried getting this working with `Atomics` and web workers but it sadly isn't fixable.)

 Additionally, file names are case-sensitive.
 Using the tool in Incognito will probably fail due to restrictions on memory or ServiceWorker.